-Ruby is the programming language we use almost exclusively.
+Ruby is the programming language we use on the backend.

-- Be able to read and write simple ruby programs.
+After finishing this lesson you should be able to read and write simple Ruby programs.

 - Modules and

-- Ruby from other languages: Outlines the differences if you're coming from C/C++, Java, Perl, PHP or Python
+- : Outlines the differences if you're coming from C/C++, Java, Perl, PHP or Python.

 Write a small ruby programm